DevRahimi/DevRahimi/README.md

 Junior Front-end Developer
 --------------------------

-I started coding at the beginning of 2023 with the intention of focusing on back-end development.
+I started coding at the beginning of 2023 with the intention of pursuing back-end development.
 However, since learning some of the basics of back-end, mainly Python and Django, i've discovered a passion for developing content that users interact with directly.
 As a result, I have transitioned to learning front-end technologies!

 * 🌍  I'm based in Bahrain
 * 🖥️ My portfolio will be live soon!